 This position requires driving a University vehicle or a personal vehicle on behalf of the University; therefore, the incumbent must successfully complete a Motor Vehicle History Check, possess and maintain a current, valid driver’s license in their state of residence, be determined to be position qualified and self-report convictions in accordance with OSU Standards and Policies.
 Offers of employment are contingent upon meeting all minimum qualifications including the Motor Vehicle Check Requirement.

-3+ years of supervisory experience
+Additional years of supervisory experience including various personnel issues.

 Experience in a university or other campus environment.